Getting Started

 6

-Create a data model for countries
+Create a data model for instruments

 Create a serializable data class to represent the data from the database.